antitoxic/node-reversable-router/README.md

 # reversable-router

 ***
-The project is without an active maintainer and is looking for one.
-Please see  [issue #6](https://github.com/web-napopa/node-reversable-router/issues/6) for discussion on the topic.
+The project is deprecated.
+Please see [named-routes](https://github.com/alubbe/named-routes) for an actively maintained and express 4 compatible fork.
 ***